 Mainly cheap fruits and vegetables. usually cheaper than the rest of the market.

 Behind it, there is a small court which is really interesting.

 It is a last stand of the old school market people and elderly Jerusalemites.
 Where they meet, hang out, discuss politics and drink.

-the whole place has a hippie chillout atmosphere and you can get a refill to your hummus. they also serve delicious desserts. if you are staying at the Abraham hostel, show them the map you got and they will give you a free treat.
+The place has a hippie chill out atmosphere and you can get a refill to your hummus. they also serve delicious desserts. if you are staying at the Abraham hostel, show them the map you got and they will give you a free treat.